msaavedra91/terraform-datadog-basic-tags/README.md

 ## Usage
 This module should be called in your terraform code within a module declaration.

-Example module declaration (for the tagged release of this repo at 1.0.0):
+Example module declaration (for the tagged release of this repo at 2.0.0):
 ```
 module "datadog_tags" {
-    source                  = "git::git@github.com:msaavedra91/terraform-datadog-basic-tags.git?ref=1.0.0"
+    source                  = "git::git@github.com:msaavedra91/terraform-datadog-basic-tags.git?ref=2.0.0"
     environment             = var.env_name
     productName             = var.productName
     platformName            = var.platformName
-    infrastructureVcsRepo   = var.infrastructure_vcs_repo
+    VcsRepo                 = var.vcs_repo
 }
 ```